historic renovations and modern constructions

 James Madison’s Montpelier – Montpelier Station, VA

 - Installed an earthen floor in the lower level of Montpelier made from a traditional mix of clay, sand, and goat hair.
+The breathability and flexibilty of these floors preserves the historical integrity of the building and prevents moisture buidup in the foundation walls.

 Holy Cross Abbey – Berryville, VA